Chart Admins have two options available for exporting a Chart from Teams:

 Importing your Chart to Visio

-Once the file has finished downloading you will have a ZIP file contains the main .txt file that you will import to Visio, as well as a directory containing all of your Contributor Profile photos.
+Once the file has finished downloading you will have a ZIP file contains the main .txt file that you will import to Visio, as well as a directory containing all of your users' photos.
 After you've extracted the contents from the ZIP file, you can then open Visio to begin the process of importing the Chart.

 1. Click on New, then select the Organizational Chart graphic.

 2. When the pop-up window appears click Create.

 You will then be guided through an Organization Chart Wizard, we've listed out the steps for you below (see screenshots for point of reference).

 3. Select the already stored in a file option, then click Next.

 4. Select the text (.txt) option, then click Next.

 5. Click Browse, select the .txt file that was extracted from the downloaded ZIP file, click Next.